BennettDixon/openstoke/README.md

 # openstoke website project

 Welcome to the openstoke project.
-We are dedicated to creating reliable & easily accesibly information regarding open-source one-wheeled balance vehicle devices.
+We are dedicated to creating reliable & easily accesibly information regarding open-source, one-wheeled, balance-vehicle devices.

 ## Contributing to the wiki
 Coming soon!